lauriharpf/thecocktaildb-downloader/readme.md

 Both are welcome, just open an issue.

 # Projects using this data
 As far as I know, only [Cocktails World](https://github.com/lauriharpf/cocktails) by yours truly.
-If you've built a public project with this data and want the project mentioned here, [give me a heads-up](https://github.com/lauriharpf).
+If you've built a public project with this data and want the project mentioned here, make a PR.